ansys/grantami-recordlists/doc/source/getting_started/index.rst

     <RecordListApiClient url: http://my.server.name/mi_servicelayer>

 If you see a response from the server, congratulations.
 You can start using the record lists client.
-For information about available queries, see :ref:`ref_grantami_recordlists_userguide`.
+For more detailed examples, see :ref:`_ref_grantami_recordlists_examples`.
 For more in-depth descriptions, consult :ref:`ref_grantami_recordlists_api_reference`.